rdsea/sys4bigml/tutorials/MLServing/README.md

 # ML Serving tutorial

 ## Study goal
 The purpose of this tutorial is to create a simple end-to-end pipeline providing Machine Learning (ML) as a service using [PredicitonIO](https://predictionio.apache.org/).
-This will consists of collecting and preparing data, and developing, training as well as deploying your ML model on PredictionIO server.
+This will consist of collecting and preparing data, and developing, training as well as deploying your ML model on PredictionIO server.
 Given many useful APIs, we can import existing data and send streaming data to the model-as-a-service using a lightweight client application.
-After deploying model, we can also re-train or replace the model on run time without interrupting the ML service.
+After deploying the model, we can also re-train or replace the model on run time without interrupting the ML service.

-Apache PredictionIO is an open source ML Server for developers and data scientists to create predictive engines solving many ML tasks.
-Since other Apache's product such as Hadoop, Spark, HBase focus on develop a single components for the whole ML system, the open source of PredictionIO allows user to deploy the end-to-end ML pipeline with certain level or scalability, elasticity and reliability. we practice ML serving using some basic functionalities of PredictionIO including creating simple ML cluster, colllecting data, developing, providing ML service as well as tuning, retraining or even replacing model at the runtime as it's a part of elasticity while providing ML service.
+Apache PredictionIO is an open-source for serving ML dynamically, allowing the developer to deploy their ML applications on top of state-of-the-art software stack provided by Apache.
+Since other Apache's products such as Hadoop, Spark, HBase focus on developing a single component in ML system, this open-source, PredictionIO, allows users to deploy the end-to-end ML pipeline with a certain level of scalability, elasticity, and reliability.
+Here, we will practice ML serving using some basic functionalities of PredictionIO including creating a simple ML cluster, collecting data, developing, providing ML service as well as tuning, retraining or even replacing model at the runtime as it's a part of elasticity while providing ML service.

 It is recommended that you use linux environment.